 - Lack of Money Management Skills

-Research found that income had nothing to do with people’s saving habits.
-45% of people earning over £30,000 a year had no savings whilst 23% of people making under £13,500 had savings of at least £1,000.
+Their research revealed that income has little to do with people’s saving habits.
+Surprisingly, 45% of people earning over £30,000 a year had no savings while 23% of people making under £13,500 had savings of at least £1,000.
 If it isn’t about your earnings, the obvious conclusion is that spare cash depends on your spending habits.

 You must create your own motivation for saving.
-This could be a long-term goal such as saving up the deposit for a house.
-Or it might be a short-term goal like gradually building up an emergency fund.
+This could be a long-term goal such as saving up for a deposit on a house.
+Alternatively, it might be a short-term goal like building your emergency fund at £10 a month.

 You must sit down and think what you really want and what would make you feel better.
 With a goal in mind, you’re more likely to put money by.

-Many people said that they didn’t have a clue about how to save and blamed lack of education in money management skills.
-If you don’t know how to create a budget, there are plenty of sites like the Money Advice Service with advice and tools to help you.
-Alternatively, organisations like Citizens Advice could give you tips about drawing up a budget.
+Many people said that they didn’t have a clue about how to save and blamed a lack of education about managing money.
+Don’t let a lack of knowledge stop you!
+If you don’t know how to create a budget, there are plenty of sites like the Money Advice Service who offer advice and tools to help you.
+Alternatively, organisations like Citizens Advice can give you tips about drawing up a budget.

 This fun quiz can give you a bit more of an insight into whether you have the personality of a spender or saver.
-The results and advice are not intended as professional or absolute, but merely as an indicator to your spending habits.
+The results and advice are not professional or absolute; they are merely an indication of your spending habits.

 - Calculate the Gap Between your Income & Expenses